sarthak-jain37/GDSC/README.md

 **# GDSC Recruitment Task**

-This project is the recruitment task for the Google Developer Student Clubs at Shiv Nadar University.
-The task involves styling a basic instructions page to create a functional and user-friendly website.
+This project is a submission system created as part of a task for the Google Developer Student Club (GDSC) recruitment process.
+The goal of the project is to demonstrate front-end development skills using HTML, CSS, and JavaScript.

+Features:

+User-friendly Interface: A modern, minimalistic design using CSS for styling and animations

+Responsive Layout: The page is fully responsive and works on different screen sizes.

+Submission System: Users can input text in the submission form.
+The form supports real-time interaction, although submissions are currently stored only locally.

+Technologies Used

+HTML5
+CSS3 (with responsive design principles)
+JavaScript (for submission handling)

 What This Project Includes: